HL7/fhir-project-mhealth/ig-data/input/pagecontent/03_use_cases.md

   be performed.

 ### Use Cases Functional Requirements in this Guide
-The high level use cases below demonstrate the kinds of exchange that the functional requirements of implementation guide support.
-These use cases provide functional requirements the guide supports, and so are not described in further detail.
+The high-level use cases below demonstrate the kinds of exchange that the functional requirements of the implementation guide support.
+These use cases provide functional requirements the guide supports, and, therefore, they are not described in further detail.

 #### Capturing Routine Weight Measurement
-A Health Care Provider wishes to capture routine weight measurement data to monitor patients with CHF.
-This guide will enable providers to assess devices, apps and infrastructure to determine those that will meet there needs for developing a program to support monitoring and communications of weight data to their EHR system.
+A Health Care Provider wishes to capture routine weight measurement data to monitor patients with Chronic Hearth Failure (CHF).
+This guide will enable providers to assess devices, apps and infrastructure to determine those that will meet their needs for developing a program to support monitoring and communications of weight data to their EHR system.

 #### Glucose Monitoring (w/ manual Insulin Dose reporting)
 Patients with Diabetes taking insulin routinely journal information about their blood sugar levels and insulin dose.
-Healthcare providers periodically may review these journals.
+Healthcare providers may periodically review these journals.
 A Healthcare provider wishing to capture this data automatically can assess devices regarding capabilities to support this data capture, and can also determine the degree to which it supports the providers insulin dosing recommendations based on blood sugar dose.

-This implementation guide will enable providers to assess additional manual data capture enabled by the device or app, and to understand how the these may be configured to support the providers treatment recommendations.
+This implementation guide will enable providers to assess additional manual data capture enabled by the mobile health device or app and understand how the these may be configured to support the providers treatment recommendations.

 #### Communicating Vital Signs, including Blood Pressure
 Blood pressure measurements can be captured for a number of different purposes.
-The AMA has recommendations for self-measured blood pressure that require collection of additional data (e.g., patient position, recency and type of physical activity, location where the measurement was taken, type and manufacturer of device, etc.).
-This implementation guide
+The American Medical Association (AMA) has recommendations for self-measured blood pressure that require collection of additional data (e.g., patient position, recency and type of physical activity, location where the measurement was taken, type and manufacturer of device, etc.).

 #### Recording Physical Activity
-Monitoring of Physical activity including sleep is an important component for monitoring treatment for certain conditions.
-This collection of data is still in the early stages of collection and use, and experience in use of it is limit.
+Monitoring of physical activity, including sleep, is an important component for monitoring treatment for certain conditions.
+This data is still in the early stages of collection and use, and experience using it is limited.
 This guide only addresses basic requirements for this data.